charlievillacr/jsbooks/1JavaScriptBeginner.md

 Maintainability refers to he task of refactoring a piece of code at a later point in time.

 Let us say, the code you wrote to sort a list of numbers has a bug.
 Now imagine you dont have the concept of functions.
-So basically whrever you have used that buggy code, you need to search it and then rectify a bug.
+So basically wherever you have used that buggy code, you need to search it and then rectify a bug.
 With function, however, you just look at one place and correct the code.
 You need not visit several places.
 This saves you a lot of time and effort.

 3. Reduced code lenght